 According to Steven Roberge, a Forestry State Specialist from the University of New Hampshire, "the pH of the boiling sap, sugar concentration, types of sugars in the sap, length of boiling time to produce syrup, the temperature outside, and even microbial activity all play a role in syrup color."

 Sugars such as sucrose play a huge role in the syrup's natural flavor profile.
 When the sap leaves the tree and is introduced to naturally occurring such as bacteria and yeast the sucrose molecules (sugars) break down into simpler fructose and glucose sugars.
 The warmer the air and sap temperature, the more active the bacteria and yeast microbes become, and the more sucrose that gets converted.
 When the sap is boiled to reach the appropriate density and temperature a light brownish tint develops from a chemical reaction called the Maillard Reaction.
 This is a similar reaction that can be observed when baking cookies or bread.
 The more glucose and fructose sugars in the boiling sap the longer the sap boils, the darker the syrup will be.

-If the temperature outside is colder then less of the sucrose molecules (sugars) will be converted into simpler fructose and glucose sugars causing the syrup to reduce less boiling time and browning resulting in a lighter grade syrup.
+If the temperature outside is colder than less of the sucrose molecules (sugars) will be converted into simpler fructose and glucose sugars causing the syrup to reduce less boiling time and browning resulting in a lighter grade syrup.

 If the temperature is warmer, then more of the sucrose molecules (sugars) will be converted into simpler fructose and glucose sugars causing the syrup to require more boiling time and thus be darker in color.

 As the season goes on temperatures build, sugar content in the sap declines, microbial activity increase, and the syrup color darkens.
 Flavor profiles tend to accompany each of the individual colors/grades.
 The longer the syrup boils the stronger the robust maple flavor.

 Dark Robust- Robust flavor and dark amber color